Lucy Hayes Herron

 Lucy Hayes Herron Laughlin Lippitt (November 8, 1877 – July 27, 1961) was an American socialite and amateur golfer.

 Early life

 Herron was born in 1877 in Cincinnati, Ohio, the daughter of John Williamson Herron, a lawyer, and Harriet Anne Collins Herron.
-Her older sister, Helen Herron Taft, was the first lady of the United States, the wife of president William Howard Taft.
-Lucy was baptized in the White House and named for Lucy Webb Hayes, the wife of John Williamson Herron's close friend, president Rutherford B. Hayes.
+Her older sister, Helen Herron Taft, was the wife of President William Howard Taft and first lady of the United States.
+Lucy was baptized in the White House and named for Lucy Webb Hayes, wife of her father’s close friend President Rutherford B. Hayes.
 Some sources give her birth date as 1878 or 1879 (including her tombstone), but she was "born shortly after the election of Mr. Hayes" and named for the new first lady, which places her birth and baptism in 1877.

 Her maternal grandfather Ela Collins was a Congressman in the 1820s, as was an uncle, William Collins.
 Another uncle, Isaac Clinton Collins, was an Ohio state legislator and a judge.